enz091218/WCSorteo/README.md

 - **Server-based state**: Node.js server stores groups in memory and broadcasts to all connected clients
 - **Cross-device support**: Overlay and control panel can be on different computers/devices
 - **Broadcast-ready design**: Clean, modern overlay optimized for OBS and streaming software
-- **8 groups with 4 teams each**: Standard World Cup group stage format (Groups A-H)
+- **12 groups with 4 teams each**: Extended tournament format (Groups A-L)

 ## Pages

 ### overlay.html - Broadcast Overlay
 This is the page you display in OBS or your streaming software:
 - Fullscreen dark design with gradient background
-- 4×2 grid showing all 8 groups
+- 4×3 grid showing all 12 groups
 - Modern Poppins font with cyan accents
 - No scrollbars, buttons, or inputs - just clean display
 - Empty slots show "(empty)" in gray